How to Overcome Imposter SyndromeJun 01, 2021

 Take a moment to reflect on how far you’ve come, and where you still wish to go.
 Do you have a dream job or position?
 If so stop and think about how you imagine it would feel to reach that goal.
 Let yourself sit with that feeling, soak it in.
 That is your motivation to grow and you can tap into that at any time if you’re feeling stuck in your present circumstance.

-Don’t let the Imposter Syndrome keep you from asking reasonable questions or from gaining valuable training.
+Don’t let Imposter Syndrome keep you from asking reasonable questions or gaining valuable training.
 Set yourself up to succeed.
 What is the best way to ensure you don’t feel like an imposter?
 Make sure you’re not one!
-Do what you need to do to develop the skills and talents you need to authentically do your job well.
+Do what you need to do to develop the skills and talents you need to authentically do your job to the best of your ability.
+Always be learning!

 Get updates and our latest resources to create a connected life you love.